 Let's see two ways to enter a data set.
-Suppose we find we surveyed 10 students in the class and found that their cars got the following miles per gallon mpg = c(22, 18, 28, 14, 19, 23, 27, 31, 26, 19)
+Suppose we find we surveyed 10 students in the class and found that their cars got the following miles per gallon

 We can enter this into R in two ways.
 Without a GUI, one would enter the following command into R